 - Services and Fees

 Many standards do not need calibration at the highest levels and in fact, may not be stable enough to maintain high accuracy.
 We will gladly answer your questions regarding what kind of calibration will best suit your needs by contacting us.
 We can also assist in specifying standards that you are looking to purchase.
-Please see FAQs to help answer some general questions.
+For additional information, please see the FAQ section below which may help answer some general questions.

 Laboratory fees are $40 per hour.
 There is a minimum charge of one hour for all orders.
 Please contact us for a quote for your specific item(s).